o3de/sig-testing/intermittent_failures.md

 - Intermittent failures ocurring on only one Operating System are still intermittent failures, though it is reasonable to conditionally disable
 - Builds or tests which reliably fail at a given commit are **not** considered intermittent
   - Such failures may appear inconsistent across multiple commits, when thrashed by rapid code changes
-  - While the pipeline makes these difficult to introduce, when they occur it is still appropriate to immediately revert or disable until fixed
+  - While the pipeline makes consistent difficult to introduce, when they occur it is still appropriate to immediately revert or disable until fixed

 ## Disabling Individual Tests